Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

+The MR-Egger method is performed by weighted linear regression of the associations of the candidate instruments with the outcome ($\hat{\beta}_{Yj}$) on the associations of the candidate instruments with the exposure ($\hat{\beta}_{Xj}$), using the inverse of the variances of the associations with the outcome ($\se(\hat{\beta}_{Yj})^{-2}$) as weights:

+If the intercept term in this regression model is estimated, then the slope coefficient is the MR-Egger estimate.
+To ensure that the MR-Egger estimate is invariant to the original arbitrary choice of the coding allele (effect allele) for each genetic variant, we first orientate all the associations so that the $\hat{\beta}_{Xj}$ estimates are all positive \cite{burgess2016egger}.
+If the intercept term is set to zero, then the slope coefficient is the inverse-variance weighted (IVW) estimate.
+The IVW estimate can also be obtained by inverse-variance weighted meta-analysis of the ratio estimates $\hat{\theta}_j$ using standard errors $\dfrac{\se(\hat{\beta}_{Yj})}{\hat{\beta}_{Xj}}$.
+Simulations have shown that this simple choice of standard error expression gives reasonable inferences in realistic settings \cite{burgess2013genepi}.
+Additionally, the IVW estimate using this expression is the same as the two-stage least squares estimate that can be calculated using individual-level data \cite{burgess2016ivw} (assuming, as throughout, that the candidate instruments are uncorrelated).

-The MR-Egger estimate is a consistent estimate of the causal effect under the condition that the pleiotropic effects of the candidate instruments $\alpha_j$ are uncorrelated with the associations of the candidate instruments with the exposure $\beta_{Xj}$ \cite{bowden2015}.
+The ratio estimate based on candidate instrument $j$ is $\dfrac{\hat{\beta}_{Yj}}{\hat{\beta}_{Xj}}$.
+This is a consistent estimate of the causal effect if $\alpha_j = 0$.
+As a weighted mean of the ratio estimates, the IVW estimate is consistent if $\alpha_j = 0$ for all $j$; that is, if none of the candidate instruments are pleiotropic.
+The MR-Egger method gives consistent estimates of the causal effect under the condition that the pleiotropic effects of the candidate instruments $\alpha_j$ are uncorrelated with the associations of the candidate instruments with the exposure $\beta_{Xj}$ \cite{bowden2015}.
 This is referred to as the InSIDE assumption (INstrument Strength Independent of Direct Effect).
 Specifically, we require the weighted covariance $\cov_w(\boldsymbol\alpha, \boldsymbol\beta_{X})$ to be zero: